alson-how/chatlah/replit.md

 ## Overview

-This is a production-ready Retrieval Augmented Generation (RAG) system that combines web crawling, content indexing, and advanced conversational AI capabilities.
-The system automatically crawls websites using the Firecrawl API, processes and chunks the content, stores it in ChromaDB for vector search, and provides intelligent business conversations through both a FastAPI backend and an interactive chat interface.
-The architecture features conversation memory, query rewriting, Malaysian business tone, and real-time chat flow to ensure professional, context-aware customer interactions.
+This is a production-ready multi-tenant RAG system with merchant onboarding capabilities.
+The system combines web crawling, content indexing, and configurable conversational AI that adapts to different merchant requirements across various industries.
+Merchants can configure custom information collection fields, conversation flows, and question templates.
+The system automatically crawls websites using the Firecrawl API, processes and chunks the content, stores it in ChromaDB for vector search, and provides intelligent business conversations through both a FastAPI backend and an interactive merchant setup interface.

 ## User Preferences